Matthew Finnighan considers if high self-esteem is always great for sports.

 About the Author

-Matthew Finnighan is a skilled freelance writer who has a great experience in journalism.
-He is educated on a wide variety of topics, such as psychology, literature, education and sports.
+Matthew Finnighan is a skilled freelance writer who has great experience in journalism.
+He is educated on a wide variety of topics, such as psychology, literature, education, and sports.